 Depending on the validity of the findings within the initial stage, the case is then assigned to an auditor or fraud investigator.
 The difference is critical.
-In the first case, the audit is likely computer generated and not signed by an identifiable individual.
-In the case of an assignment to a fraud investigator, the internal review resulted in a fraud suspicion and the audit is now prepared and handled by a fraud investigator.
-As the name connotes, the fraud investigator is tasked to unmask fraud and to possibly make consequential recommendations such as a referral to DOJ or an exclusion or payment suspension.
+In the first case, the internal audit is likely computer generated and not signed by an identifiable individual.
+In the case of an assignment to a fraud investigator, the internal review resulted in a fraud suspicion and the internal audit is now prepared and handled by a fraud investigator.
+As the name connotes, the fraud investigator is tasked to unmask healthcare fraud and to possibly make consequential recommendations such as a referral to DOJ or an exclusion or payment suspension.
 It would be a fatal mistake to treat an audit signed by a fraud investigator as a routine inquiry.
-Similarly, if the audit request is computer produced, it is likely l that the computer analysis suggested that you are a billing outlier or display some other billing irregularity (frequency of a certain code, use of a certain code versus a lower code etc.).
+Similarly, if the internal audit request is computer produced, it is likely that the computer analysis suggested that you are a billing outlier or display some other billing irregularity (frequency of a certain code, use of a certain code versus a lower code etc.).

 Stage 3: Request for Certain Medical Records

 It is only now that a provider becomes aware of the pending internal audit and review process.
 Either by mail or through personal delivery, CMS and other payors will notify a provider of the patient chart request.
 The first thing now to do is to consult with experienced internal audit defense lawyers.
 Again, there is very likely a reason you were selected.
 It may be because you are declared an “outlier” or because of a patient complaint against you.
 Either way, you should take an internal audit function and inspection of your practice serious.
 Oberheiden P.C. attorneys offer instant advice, including on weekends, in free and confidential consultations.
 There truly is no good reason not to make use of such a free consultation.